 February is always quite a jolly month, over here.

-Winter is finally coming to an end, we start feeling the warmth of spring, mimosa flowers are blooming most everywhere and there are a lot of fun events around the country.
+Winter is finally coming to an end, we start feeling the warmth of spring, mimosa flowers are blooming almost everywhere and there are a lot of fun events around the country.

 But let’s see what happened in detail.

-Every year, February begins with the Festival di Sanremo.
-Such event, whose name is actually Festival della Canzone Italiana (Festival of the Italian Song), is a song contest which takes place every year in Sanremo, a city in the west of Liguria, not far from the border to France.
+Every year, February begins with the Festival di Sanremo. this event, whose name is actually Festival della Canzone Italiana (Festival of the Italian Song), is a song contest that takes place every year in Sanremo, a city in the west of Liguria, not far from the border to France.
 The contest was first invented in 1951 and it’s been steadily going on ever since.

 What’s funny, though, is that people completely forget about it after that week.
 Only a few songs “survive” and are still played on the radio after the show.
 This is due to the fact that, even if it’s called Festival of the Italian Song, it actually does not represent contemporary Italian music.
 But it’s fun to follow the chaos of the event, anyway.

 This year, there has been quite a controversy because the winner is a young, almost unknown guy who beat one of the queens of Italian music, whose name is Fiorella Mannoia.
 The winner is Francesco Gabbani, who won with a song called Occidentali’s Karma, an only apparently silly song about the obsession of the Western world with spiritualism and Eastern philosophy.

 I quite like the song, what do you think?